adaumax/movie_explorer_native/instruction.md

 # Movie Explorer App Specification

 ## 📘 Overview
 The **Movie Explorer App** is a web application where users can search, explore, and bookmark movies using a public movie database API (e.g., [TMDB API](https://www.themoviedb.org/documentation/api)).
-This app will provide a challenging yet rewarding experience by incorporating asynchronous JavaScript, HTML, CSS, API integration, and CI/CD principles.
+This app will incorporate asynchronous JavaScript, HTML, CSS, API integration, CI/CD principles, and jQuery.

 ---